 We are advocates of setting project goals at the outset - whether or not a project is seeking a formal sustainability certification - to harmonize aesthetic, performance, and budget.
 Energy conservation, materials conservation, waste reduction, and decreased impact on the planet are part of our standard approach to every project, big and small, from initial design to final construction.

 Our firm has been a signatory in the American Institute of Architects’ 2030 Commitment Program since 2015, a voluntary initiative in which members pledge to annually reduce the Predicted Energy Use Intensity of their projects and progress towards producing carbon-neutral buildings by the year 2030.
-We were among just 15 firms in the country to meet the goal of 80% pEUI reduction across our entire portfolio of submitted work in 2020, our third consecutive year of successfully hitting this target.
+We were among just 19 firms in the country to meet the goal of 80% pEUI reduction across our entire portfolio of submitted work in 2022, our fifth consecutive year of successfully hitting this target.
 In 2018 and 2019, we were also named on the ARCHITECT50 sustainability list, the only architecture firm in Maine to be awarded this honor.

 As a JUST organization, we are also committed to improving social equity in the firm and the community, and enhancing employee engagement around these values.

 We’re passionate about creating buildings that can lead us all toward a new way of living in harmony with the rest of the earth, and we’re constantly researching and learning about our practice.
 We’re avid readers, teachers, lecturers, bloggers, and podcasters about this subject, and we’re always eager to discover more.

 Our mandate is to unlock the puzzle of how to create buildings that actually improve the air and water around us.
 Until we’re there, our priority is to do no harm by building smaller and smarter, reducing landfill waste, conserving water and energy, and making our buildings attainable to owners who will value them for generations.